Lagree vs HIIT

 Long-Term Sustainability

-- Lagree is low-impact; HIIT is high-impact
+- Lagree is entirely low-impact; HIIT relies on high-impact explosive movements

 The Verdict